MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md

 `X509:<SHA1-PUKEY>123456789abcdef`\
 `X509:<PN>bob@woodgrove.com`

-These values must then be synchronized to the certificateUserIds field in Entra ID.
+These values must then be synchronized to the certificateUserIds field in Microsoft Entra ID.

 **Steps to synchronize to certificateUserIds**
-1. Configure Azure AD connect to add the alternativeSecurityIds field to the Metaverse
+1. Configure Microsoft Entra Connect to add the alternativeSecurityIds field to the Metaverse
 1. For each AD Forest, configure a new custom inbound rule with a high precedence (low number below 100).
 Add an Expression transform with the altSecurityIdentities field as the source.
 The target expression will use the Key Attribute that you selected and populated as well as the mapping to the User Types that you defined.
 1. For example: